 The Fellows Program is the principal forum for the interaction of practitioners with the faculty, students, and visiting scholars of the Weatherhead Center.
 The program was inaugurated in 1958, simultaneously with the establishment of the Center itself, in the belief that the Center's research activities would benefit from the contributions of non-academic professionals with broad practical experience in international affairs, and that the Center could broaden the practitioners' horizons and deepen their understanding of the contemporary issues in which they are professionally involved.
 While on campus, Fellows are exposed to social science theories and research intended to place their experiences in an academic perspective.
 Their primary activity is to work on a research project of their choosing.
 They may also organize and lead study groups for Harvard undergraduates, participate in seminars at the Center and elsewhere, provide advice to undergraduate and graduate students, and otherwise interact with the faculty, visiting scholars, and other members of the University's community.
-For all successful applicants, the Center hopes to establish an agreement with a Harvard faculty member associated with the Weatherhead Center that results in the formation of an active scholarly relationship.
 Past Fellows have been senior diplomats, military officers, politicians, journalists, international civil servants, officials from nongovernmental organizations, and business leaders from around the world.
 The single characteristic they share is leadership in international affairs, as demonstrated by both a record of past achievement and the promise of future accomplishments.

 WCFIA Roundtable on World Affairs